Zen and the Nature of Quality

 When the student came back, he seemed aghast.

 “Master, I spent hours trying improvements, but for nothing.
 The story seemed to fall apart with any change I made.
-If I can’t improve it, as you instructed me, how can I understand its greatness?”
+If I can’t improve it, as you told me, how can I ever grasp its greatness?”

 But the Master merely smiled.